stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="update-custom-data-embedded"></a>
 #### Update Custom Data as part of an Account or Group Request

 Sometimes it is helpful to update an account or group's `customData` as part of an update request for the account or group.
-In this case, just specify customData changes in an embedded `customData` field embedded in the account or group request resource.
+In this case, just submit customData changes in an embedded `customData` field embedded in the account or group request resource.
 For example:

     curl -X POST --user $YOUR_API_KEY_ID:$YOUR_API_KEY_SECRET \
          -H "Accept: application/json" \